How to do PCB Trace Length Matching vs. Frequency

 Group velocity and phase velocity of a signal on an example stripline with copper roughness and dielectric dispersion.

 Here we can see that the phase velocity varies significantly over a very broad range of frequencies, reaching a factor 2 variation from 1 MHz up to 20 GHz.
 The variation in the phase velocity is the important parameter here as this is the rate at which different frequency components travel along an interconnect.
-With this variation, we can see how PCB trace length matching vs. frequency becomes difficult for real interconnects; we need some way to take account of all frequencies, not just a single frequency is chosen arbitrarily.
+With this variation, we can see how PCB trace length matching vs. frequency becomes difficult for real interconnects; we need some way to take account of all frequencies, not just a single frequency chosen arbitrarily.

 Broadband PCB Length Matching vs. Frequency